 This gene encodes a vitamin K-dependent plasma glycoprotein.
 The encoded protein is cleaved to its activated form by the thrombin-thrombomodulin complex.
 This activated form contains a serine protease domain and functions in degradation of the activated forms of coagulation factors V and VIII.
 Mutations in this gene have been associated with thrombophilia due to protein C deficiency, neonatal purpura fulminans, and recurrent venous thrombosis.[provided by RefSeq, Dec 2009]

 GeneCards Summary for PROC Gene

 PROC (Protein C, Inactivator Of Coagulation Factors Va And VIIIa) is a Protein Coding gene.
-Diseases associated with PROC include Thrombophilia Due To Protein C Deficiency, Autosomal Dominant and Thrombophilia Due To Protein C Deficiency, Autosomal Recessive.
+Diseases associated with PROC include Thrombophilia Due To Protein C Deficiency, Autosomal Recessive and Thrombophilia Due To Protein C Deficiency, Autosomal Dominant.
 Among its related pathways are Formation of Fibrin Clot (Clotting Cascade) and Gamma carboxylation, hypusine formation and arylsulfatase activation.
-GO annotations related to this gene include calcium ion binding and peptidase activity.
-An important paralog of this gene is HP.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and peptidase activity.
+An important paralog of this gene is F7.

 UniProtKB/Swiss-Prot for PROC Gene

 Protein C is a vitamin K-dependent serine protease that regulates blood coagulation by inactivating factors Va and VIIIa in the presence of calcium ions and phospholipids (PubMed:25618265).
 Exerts a protective effect on the endothelial cell barrier function (PubMed:25651845).